Michael Jackson: The Experience

 Michael Jackson: The Experience is a music video game based on Michael Jackson's songs.
 It was developed and published by Ubisoft, and was released on 23 November 2010 in North America, 25 November 2010 in Australia and 26 November 2010 in Europe for the Nintendo DS, PlayStation Portable, and Wii.
 It was also released on 12 April 2011 in North America, 14 April 2011 in Australia and 15 April 2011 in Europe for PlayStation 3's PlayStation Move and Xbox 360's Kinect.
 The Japanese release on 8 December 2011 only revised the PlayStation 3, Xbox 360, and Wii consoles.
 The game features many of Michael Jackson's hits, such as "Bad", "Thriller", "Beat It", "Billie Jean", "Smooth Criminal", "Black or White", "The Way You Make Me Feel", etc. However, some songs like "Man in the Mirror" and "P.Y.T.
-(Pretty Young Thing)" are excluded.
+(Pretty Young Thing)" are excluded, and there are no songs from the Motown era.
 Initial launches of the game included a limited edition replica of Jackson's sequined glove.
 It was later released for the Nintendo 3DS on 7 November 2011 in North America and 11 November 2011 in Europe, for iPhone and iPad on 7 December 2011 in North America and for PlayStation Vita on 15 February 2012 in North America, 22 February 2012 in Europe and 23 February 2012 in Australia.
 It was announced that the game would be released on Mac OS X, and iPad 2.
 The game sold 2 million units in two months, not including Japanese sales, making it one of the best-selling Wii title games.

 Gameplay

 Wii

 The Wii version of the game features Just Dance-style gameplay, thus serving as a spin-off title.
 There are three modes of gameplay in this version.
 The first mode of gameplay is "Classic" where all players follow Michael Jackson's choreographed routine on-screen.
 The second mode of gameplay is "Duo" which is used for duets (e.g., "The Girl Is Mine") or videos with two main characters (e.g., "The Way You Make Me Feel" and "In the Closet").
-Two players take the role of Jackson, while the other two play as the other character.
-The third mode of gameplay is "Crew", which features Jackson and two backup dancers.
-One player dances as Jackson, while the other three are the backup dancers, or if optional, all players play as the backup dancers.
+Two players take the role of Michael, while the other two play as the other character.
+The third mode of gameplay is "Crew", which features Michael and two backup dancers.
+One player dances as Michael, while the other three are the backup dancers, or if optional, all players play as the backup dancers.
 All pictograms in this game move from bottom to top.
-After performing songs, players are able to unlock training videos in the "Dance School" where they are taught some of the more difficult moves from several of Jackson's music videos and stage performances.
+After performing songs, players are able to unlock training videos in the "Dance School" where they are taught some of the more difficult moves from several of Michael's music videos and stage performances.